- Affiliate Faculty

 - Ph.D., Hebrew University of Jerusalem

 Dr. Aronis taught in the department from 2017 to 2019; her courses include Gender & Communication (SPCM 335) and Visual Communication (SPCM 347) in the Communication Studies department.
-In 2018-2019 she will teach at CSU Visual Communication (SPCM 347) and Gender & Communication, along with Discourse, Culture, and Identities (COMM 2400) at CU Boulder and at the Spring also Communication, Technology, and Society (COMM 3610).
-Her teaching experience includes developing and teaching several core courses for undergraduate and graduate students at a total of five institutions in the U.S. and in Israel, with particular expertise in textual analysis, media, communication and cultural theories, gender and communication, and academic writing.
-She believes in creative, interactive, and “out of the box” teaching in order to provide her students with knowledge that involves critical thinking and new ways of seeing the everyday life.
-One of her assignment in SPCM 335—instructing students to visually describe the relationship between sex and gender, was posted on the Communication Studies department’s website.
+In 2018 she also taught Discourse, Culture, and Identities (COMM 2400) as a Visiting Lecturer at CU Boulder and at the Spring also Communication, Technology, and Society (COMM 3610).
+Her teaching experience includes developing and teaching several courses for undergraduate and graduate students at a total of five institutions in the U.S. and in Israel, with particular expertise in media, communication and cultural theories, discourse analysis and rhetoric, gender studies, and academic writing and thinking.
+She believes in intersectional, creative, interactive, and “out of the box” teaching in order to provide her students with knowledge that involves critical thinking and new ways of seeing the everyday life.
+One of her assignments in SPCM 335—instructing students to visually describe the relationship between sex and gender, was posted on the Communication Studies department’s website.
 Before moving to Colorado, she also worked as a journalist and a biographer for Holocaust survivors.